erno-szabados/AmaranthUI/README.md

 ## Configuration
 The application uses a config.properties file for configuration.
 Key settings include:

-Chat History Size: Maximum number of chat entries to store.
+- Chat History Size: Maximum number of chat entries to store.
-Chat Model: AI model to use for chat interactions.
+- Chat Model: AI model to use for chat interactions.
-Embedding Model: Model used for generating embeddings.
+- Embedding Model: Model used for generating embeddings.
-Database Connection: JDBC URL, username, and password for the H2 database.
+- Database Connection: JDBC URL, username, and password for the H2 database.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See COPYING for details.